ddella/Debian11-K8s/Debian11-Docker-K8s.md

 - Non-administrative username/password
 - Timezone

-- Choose Guided - use entire disk
+Choose Guided - use entire disk
 ![Choose Guided entire disk](images/Picture7.png)

-- Don't forget to write the change to the disk 😀
+Don't forget to write the change to the disk 😀
 ![write changes to disk](images/Picture8.png)

-- Make sure you unselect any graphical interface and you activate SSH server
+Make sure you unselect any graphical user interface and you install SSH server
 ![write changes to disk](images/Picture9.png)

-# Finalize Debian installation
+## Finalize Debian installation
 Use the VMware console to login with your root user account.

-## Get the IP address of the VM
+### Get the IP address of the VM
 Find your network interface name and ip address with the command:

     ip addr

-## SSH
+### SSH
 Use SSH to access the VM.
 You should have the IP address for the step above.
 Use the non-administrative user since `root` is not allowed to SSH.
     ssh -l daniel 192.168.13.xxx

-## Add sudo
+### Add sudo
 Elevate yourself to `root`, install `sudo` and give your normal user `sudo` privileges.

     su - root
     apt install -y sudo
     echo "daniel ALL=(ALL:ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/daniel

-## Configuring static IP address
+### Configuring static IP address
 Edit the `interfaces` file to configure a static IP address

     sudo nano /etc/network/interfaces